 How To Find Free Campsites on the Road

 One of the major perks of living in a van is being able to be completely self contained and off grid.
 The ability to not rely on established campgrounds is incredibly freeing.
 We built our van so that we can be off grid for a week plus so boondocking is our absolute favorite.
 There’s nothing like having a private campsite all to yourself, and not having to pay for it!
 Before we dive into how to find free camp spots, we want to share a little bit about Leave No Trace Principles so that we can all enjoy these places.

 This is our go to app for boondocking.
 It can be used completely offline which is particularly useful when you don’t have service.
 It is also international, we utilized this app when we were in Costa Rica overlanding in a Toyota Hilux with a rooftop tent!
+For more information on that adventure head here.
 You can set to filter established campgrounds or wild camping.
 It also shows useful spots like propane fills, restaurants, and water fills.
 It is crowd sourced and you can read through reviews of campsites.
+This can help you determine if places are safe, cleanliness, etc.

 Google Maps Satellite View